qstommyshu/grind/day02/README.md

 Only file called README.md got display

 ## 977. Squares of a Sorted Array
-The idea of this question is to use two pointers to traverse through a sorted array in a absolute value order.
+The idea of this question is to use two pointers to traverse through a sorted array in an absolute value order.
 And then return the squared value to a new array.
 Pretty easy once the thought is clear.

 <details>
 <summary>Python Solution</summary>